DubFriend/jquery.repeater/README.md

 (since the name attributes will be repeated).
 In the example below, the name attributes would be renamed `group-a[0][text-input]` and `group-a[1][text-input]`.

-Checkbox inputs will have an additional `[]` appended.
+Checkbox inputs and Multiple Select inputs will have an additional `[]` appended.
 So for example a checkbox with name `foo` would be mapped to `group-a[0][foo][]`.

 Names get reindexed if an item is added or deleted.